The-Talik/Red-Wizards-Extended-Endgame/RWMM/README.md

 ## Roadmap (high-level)
 - Support creating brand-new objects without cloning. (maybe)
-- Deterministic load order + dependencies (Factorio-style manifest, eventual `package.json`).
+- Deterministic load order + dependencies (Factorio-style manifest, `package.json`).
+- Actual "mod-manger" features
+  - Eenabling/disabling mods
+  - Auto-version check from Github repo
-- Actual "mod-manger" features, like enabling/disabling mods, storing which mods were used in a save, etc.
+  - Storing which mods were used in a save
+- Support for settings.json file.
+- Ingame UI for settings.
-- Support more object types (as I need them for my own mods, or as requested).
+- Support more object types (I'll add more object types as I need them for my own mod, or as requested).